Chair: Melissa Tapanes Llahues

 Local Advocacy Chair: Erick Valderrama

-The Advocacy Committee is responsible for meeting with elected officials, both on the state and the local level, on behalf of FIU.
+The Advocacy Committee is responsible for meeting with elected officials, on the federal, state and local levels, on behalf of FIU.
 The committee works closely with the FIU Office of Governmental Relations.

 Please visit the FIU Governmental Relations for the most up to date news on advocating for FIU.
 You may also contact Ana Herrera at 305-348-3505 for further information on Governmental Relations.